CSCfi/csc-user-guide/docs/computing/disk.md

 is located under `$TMPDIR` and is separate for each login node.

-The local storage is good for compiling applications and performing pre- and postprocessing that require heavy IO operations, for example packing and unpacking archive files.
+The local storage is good for compiling applications and performing pre- and post-processing that require heavy IO operations, for example packing and unpacking archive files.

 !!!
 Note